night-ghost/minimosd-extra/README.md

 * Filtered out GCS messages translated by Plane 3.4+ and Copter 3.3+
 * Auto Baud Rate!

+v818

+* fixed bug with battery
+* fixed bug with time scale
+* fixed bug with font uploading (auto-baud makes it broken)

+* Character_Updater subproject now shares common codebase and can be used, also it can show current font
+* SPI speed is lowered to prevent glitches in charset

 ATTENTION! this version is NOT compatible with original MinimOSD tools!